LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Experiment and Analysis

+The top proprietary model (Doubao-1.5-Thinking-Pro, 93.67) and the top open-source model (DeepSeek-R1, 91.23) both substantially outperform established systems such as GPT-4o (82.51), demonstrating that open-source LLMs can rival proprietary SOTA.
+Performance within a model family is not always monotonically increasing (e.g., DeepSeek-V3.2 scores below DeepSeek-V3); we discuss these non-monotonic trends in Appendix~\ref{sec:non_monotonic}.

+\paragraph{Finding 2: Models demonstrate significant domain-specific performance variations, with specialized ``thinking'' abilities offering only marginal gains.} As shown in Table~\ref{tab:overall-ranking}, all models excel in Management and Economics but consistently underperform in Literature, Medicine, and Military, revealing persistent domain-specific knowledge gaps.
+Dedicated ``thinking'' modes yield only modest gains (e.g., Claude-Sonnet-4-Thinking exceeds its base by $\sim$0.03 points), suggesting that domain coverage rather than reasoning mode remains the dominant performance driver.

-As shown in Table~\ref{tab:Capability under three prompting paradigms.}, the performance variance across Zero-Shot (ZS), Few-Shot (FS), and Chain-of-Thought (CoT) prompts remains below 1.6 points for all evaluated models, indicating that core capabilities are not significantly influenced by the prompting format.
-Detailed evaluation results for the other models are provided in Appendix C. In stark contrast, enabling web search boosts GPT-4o’s overall score by +1.23 (from 82.51 to 83.74), with the largest gains in knowledge-heavy domains like Medicine (+0.64) and Literature (+0.60).
-This demonstrates that while models possess a stable internal knowledge base, augmenting it with external information is a highly effective strategy for enhancing performance.
+\paragraph{Finding 3: In dynamic knowledge-intensive evaluations, prompting paradigms have minimal impact, whereas external augmentation may boost performance.} As shown in Table~\ref{tab:prompting-paradigms-top-models}, performance varies within three points across Zero-Shot, Few-Shot, and Chain-of-Thought prompting for all models (full results in Appendix~\ref{sec:Leaderboard}).
+By contrast, enabling web search boosts GPT-4o by 1.23 points (82.51 to 83.74), with the largest gains in Medicine and Literature, suggesting that external knowledge access is more impactful than prompt engineering for knowledge-intensive tasks.

-\subsubsection{Finding 4: Systematic error analysis reveals that disciplinary knowledge gaps and comprehension failures are the primary limitations of current models.}
+\paragraph{Finding 4: Systematic error analysis reveals that disciplinary knowledge gaps and comprehension failures are the primary limitations of current models.} Disciplinary knowledge gaps (47.7\%) and misunderstanding errors (39.8\%) together account for nearly 90\% of all failures, indicating that knowledge coverage and contextual understanding are the primary bottlenecks.
+Figure~\ref{fig:Failure Cases} shows representative cases.
+The error taxonomy and coding methodology are detailed in Appendix~\ref{sec:error_categorization}.

-Our comprehensive analysis of incorrect responses identifies disciplinary knowledge errors (47.7\%) and misunderstanding errors (39.8\%) as the two most prevalent failure modes, accounting for nearly 90\% of all incorrect responses.
-This distribution suggests that current limitations stem primarily from knowledge gaps and comprehension deficiencies rather than systematic reasoning failures.
-For instance, Figure~\ref{fig:Failure Cases} illustrates characteristic failures where models either exhibit a clear lack of domain-specific knowledge or fail to capture critical contextual cues like the word ``first", instead matching only superficial details.
-These cases demonstrate that while models possess sophisticated language understanding, they still struggle with deep domain expertise and nuanced contextual interpretation, which defines their current performance boundaries.